Sex Addiction Counselling and Sex Therapy

 Sexual addiciton and Sexual Compulsion Treatment Programme

 My sex addiction and sexual compulsion treatment programme is available Monday to Friday.
 As well as single weekly therapy sessions I provide a viable alternative to inpatient treatment.
 Each of my clients receive a tailor made programme that is bespoke to their needs.
 The sexual compulsion treatment programme runs in half days, two to three times weekly.

-I also help partners of sex addicts express and understand their own feelings.
-I help both parties through a very difficult time.
-I can help you understand how to get your feelings across in a sensitive manner, so each gains a better understanding of the devastation caused.
+With my colleague Natalie Prior we also help partners of sex addicts express and understand their own feelings.
+We help both parties through a very difficult time.
+We can help both partners understand how to get their feelings across in what is often a very tense and painful situation.

 Understanding Sex Addiction

-In men the process of becoming a sex addict and engaging in compulsive sexual behaviours often begins at an early age.
-Sex addiction can and does take many forms.
+In men the process of becoming a sex addict and engaging in compulsive sexual behaviours can begin at an early age.
+However, sexual addiction and compulsion can and does take many forms.

 Early in their development the sex addict may have had direct contact with or access to a sexual image, a sexually active person or a sexual experience that affects a ‘split’ in their sexual awareness and preference.
 This can very often affect the ability of the sex addict to be emotionally intimate.
 A sex addiction counselling programme can really make a difference in understanding and addressing this.

 In general, sex addicts will have a socially acceptable level of interest in sex ‘on the surface’ and construct an illusion as such.
 At the same time a ‘covert’ interest develops in ‘observing’ sex in a manner that is remote, objective (rather than subjective) and almost entirely without intimacy or emotional connection.
 This often leads to the development of ‘non personal’ sexual encounters, leading to ‘cold’ encounters with escort services or carefully chosen ‘anonymous partners’ through on line dating sites.